iquiw/cabal-delete/README.rst

 2. Do not perform recursive delete if any of dependent packages is ``[A]`` case.

 3. `-y` option not to query user's answer (non-interactive mode).

-4. Do not delete document directory if the library is installed for other GHC version also.